simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Mar 18 2024 1919 UTC.

-Radio Blackout Forecast for Mar 18-Mar 20 2024
+Radio Blackout Forecast for Mar 19-Mar 21 2024

-              Mar 18        Mar 19        Mar 20
+              Mar 19        Mar 20        Mar 21
-R1-R2           30%           30%           30%
+R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts on 18-20 Mar.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts on 19-21 Mar.

 ```